Ángel Correa

-Correa began his professional career at the age of 18 with Argentine club San Lorenzo, winning the Torneo Inicial in 2013 and the Copa Libertadores in 2014.
-In 2015, he signed with Atlético Madrid of La Liga.
+Correa began his career at San Lorenzo, progressing through the club's youth ranks and making his professional debut in 2013.
+During his early years, he helped the team secure the 2013 Torneo Inicial championship and the 2014 Copa Libertadores.
+Later, he signed with Atlético Madrid, but was sidelined for several months after undergoing heart surgery, delaying his debut until 2015.
+Over the course of his time at Atlético Madrid, Correa made over 400 appearances and played a key role in the team's success, including winning a La Liga title in 2021.
+In July 2025, he transferred to Tigres UANL in Mexico.

-Correa captained the Argentina under-20 team to victory at the 2015 South American U-20 Championship, where he was named the player of the tournament.
-Since 2015, he has been a regular selection for the Argentina senior squad, and represented the side at the 2021 Copa América and the 2022 FIFA World Cup, with whom he won both tournaments.
+Correa captained the Argentina under-20 to victory at the 2015 South American U-20 Championship, where he was named Player of the Tournament.
+Since making his senior debut in 2015, he has been a consistent member of the Argentina national team.
+Correa represented Argentina at the 2021 Copa América and the 2022 FIFA World Cup, contributing to the team's success in both tournaments.

+He is unrelated to Joaquín Correa.

 Club career

 San Lorenzo

 Born in Rosario, Santa Fe Province, Correa joined San Lorenzo's youth setup in 2007, aged 12, after a trial period.
 In the summer of 2012, he was due to join Portuguese club Benfica on a free transfer, but the deal later collapsed.

 Correa signed a four-year professional deal with the Ciclón on 23 September 2012, and was promoted to the first-team in January 2013.
 On 31 March he played his first match as a professional, coming on as a second-half substitute in a 0–1 loss at Newell's Old Boys.

 On 11 May, Correa scored his first professional goal, netting the last of a 3–0 home success against Boca Juniors.
 He finished the campaign with 13 appearances (eight starts, 747 minutes of action), scoring four goals.